 How to deal with money and your finances when the economy is stressing you out

-Interest rates and inflation—don’t forget an impending recession—can make finances stressful.
+Interest rates and inflation—not to mention a recession—can make finances stressful.
 But keeping a cool head is important.
 Here’s how.

 Advertisement

-Interest rates and inflation—don’t forget an impending recession—can make finances stressful.
+Interest rates and inflation—not to mention a recession—can make finances stressful.
 But keeping a cool head is important.
 Here’s how.

 It feels like we’re living in the end times.
 There was (ahem, is) the pandemic, the country is “on fire” if you read comments on news articles or bring it up in social situations.
 Then there are the high interest and inflation rates, making housing and grocery costs unaffordable for many Canadians.